idrissdjio/idrissdjio.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Currently pursuing a Master's degree in Computer Science at the University of Colorado Boulder, My research interest is in Human-Robot Interaction.
+Currently pursuing a Master's degree in Computer Science at the University of Colorado Boulder, My research interest is in Human-Robot Interaction with emphasize on Computer Vision .
 Prior to this, I served as a Machine Learning Engineer in the Brain Lab, where my focus was on predicting companies' e-waste.
 Alongside my academic pursuits, I co-founded a startup, uTOK, aimed at revolutionizing laundry services in Cameroon.

 My diverse experience and adaptable skillset make me an ideal candidate for roles spanning Software Engineering, Data Science, and Machine Learning Engineering.
 If your company has an opening that aligns with my interests and expertise, I would be thrilled to discuss further via email at djiofackidriss@gmail.com.